 Registration is now open for the SAT/PSAT 4-Day Workshop and the College Essay 4-Day Workshop, with a choice of two sessions, this summer.
-Details and registration form are available online.
+Full information and registration are available online.
+Registration also is now open for the FREE Common App/Naviance Summer Workshop, offered in July and August.
+Details and registration for the Common App/Naviance Workshop also are available online.

 Cherry Hill Board of Education member and parent Mrs. Jane Scarpellino, Assistant Superintendent Dr. Justin Smith, and CHPS parent and community member Mrs. Miriam Stern testified at the NJ State Assembly Budget Hearing in Trenton on March 27, 2019 to advocate for increased state funding for our district.
 Mrs. Scarpellino also testified at the NJ State Senate Budget Hearing on March 28, 2019.
 Available here are Mrs. Scarpellino's statement, Ms. Stern's statement, and Dr. Smith's statement.

 After the New Jersey Department of Education announced on Thursday, March 7, 2019, that the Cherry Hill Public Schools (CHPS) will receive $18,424,908 in aid for the 2019-2020 school year, members of the Fair Funding for Cherry Hill Schools Committee, CHPS Administration, the Cherry Hill Board of Education, and Cherry Hill Township met with Assemblypersons Lou Greenwald and Pamela Lampitt on Friday, March 8 to express concerns about the funding.
 An overview of this meeting, including next steps, is available online.